singularityhub/singularity-hpc/shpc/main/modules/templates/docs.md

 ### Commands

-When you install this module, you'll be able to load it to make the following commands accessible.
+When you install this module, you will be able to load it to make the following commands accessible.
 Examples for both Singularity, Podman, and Docker (container technologies supported) are included.

 #### {|module_name|}-run: